 - Small, dome-shaped lump beneath the skin

-- Foul-smelling, cheese-like material draining from the cyst
+- Foul-smelling, cheese-like material that may drain from the cyst

-- Redness or tenderness on or around the cyst if it becomes inflamed or infected
+- Redness or pain on or around the cyst

-- Surgical excision—The doctor removes the entire cyst, including its contents and cyst wall.
+- Surgery to remove the entire cyst, including its contents and cyst wall.

 American Academy of Dermatology http://www.aad.org